neighborhoods/Prefab/README.md

 * Create your DAO and DAOInterface using the AVLTs
 * Create the class machinery using teh AVLTs and appropriate directory structure.
 * Start creating the DI YAML from the DAO.

+Note:
-* note - Repositories, Factories, Builders are the only shared actors, i.e. - all other DI service directives are NOT shared and REQUIRE `shared: false`.
+Repositories, Factories, Builders are the only shared actors, i.e. - all other DI service directives are NOT shared and REQUIRE `shared: false`.

 * Repository - MUST NOT add a shared directive
 * Factory - MUST NOT add a shared directive
 * Builder - MUST add a `shared: false` directive
 * DAO - MUST add a `shared: false` directive
 * Map - MUST add a `shared: false` directive
 * Handler - MUST add a `shared: false` directive
 * Any other actor you have to understand whether or not it should be a Singleton, without `shared: false` Symfony DI will inject THE SAME instance of an object into all of it's declared dependents!